Operations App

 Context-boundary discipline

 Section titled “Context-boundary discipline”The Operations app consumes public APIs from worlds and platform.
 It does not import their internals.
+Composing public APIs is the same discipline the UI follows as an API client.

 | Allowed | Forbidden |